jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 1. Return to your YummyRation project page on Bluemix DevOps Services.

 1. Near the run bar, click the **Live Edit** button.
 Let the app deployment finish.
   * Bluemix Live Sync allows you to quickly preview changes to Node.js applications (like the YummyRation app).
-When you update your code with Live Sync turned on, you can refresh your web application's browser window to see those changes reflected seconds after you make them.
+When you update your static files with Live Sync turned on, you can refresh your web application's browser window to see those changes reflected seconds after you make them.

 2. In the file explorer, next to `views`, click the **>** to expand the contents of the folder.
 Then, click **home.jade**.